Travis

 Before GitHub Apps, we used scoped OAuth tokens to integrate with GitHub.
 As of May 2018, OAuth-based integration is considered our “Legacy” integration.

-Repositories on https://travis-ci.com (Private and public) #
+The following section shows how to use Repositories on https://travis-ci.com (Private and public).

 • user:email (read-only)